tcitrogg/-wiki/README.md

 - [x] fix search page
 - [ ] fix the side nav bar
 - [ ] add table of contents
+- [ ] fix the space between domain titles replace with %20 or something else

 ---